-As discussed in Note 1, Organization and Operations, the Bank lends funds to the District Associations primarily to fund their loan portfolios.
-Further disclosure regarding these related party transactions is found in Note 3, Loans and Allowance for Credit Losses; Note 7, Shareholders' Equity; and Note 11, Commitments and Contingencies.
+As discussed in Note 1, Organization and Operations, the Bank lends funds to the District Associations primarily to fund their loan portfolios and lending terms are specified in a separate General Financing Agreement (GFA) and master service agreement between AgFirst and each Association.
+As part of these lending terms, the Bank has the ability to amend the interest rate and collect additional capital and fees from the Associations at any time at its sole discretion.
+Further disclosure regarding these related party transactions is found in Note 3, Loans and Allowance for Credit Losses; Note 7, Shareholders' Equity; and Note 13, Commitments and Contingencies.

-Interest income recognized, net of participations sold, on Direct Notes receivable from District Associations and OFIs was \$807.2 million, \$559.8 million, and \$448.0 million for 2023, 2022, and 2021, respectively.
+Interest income recognized, net of participations sold, on Direct Notes receivable from District Associations and OFIs was \$935.0 million, \$807.2 million, and \$559.8 million for 2024, 2023, and 2022, respectively, and fees received for services provided to District Associations totaled \$104.7 million, \$2.7 million, and \$5.1 million for 2024, 2023, and 2022, respectively.

-Note 11 - Commitments and Contingencies
+Note 13 - Commitments and Contingencies